Vintage photo of the Alta Lake Sailing clubhouse on the shoreline with mountains in the background.

 Windsurfing caught wind in Whistler in the late 1970s, turning Alta Lake into a summer hotspot for board enthusiasts.
 The first windsurf board was introduced to the lake by Mark Dufus in 1975, and from there, it was full sail ahead.

+By 1981, the sport was booming.
+Two local businesses, Whistler Windsurfing and Blackcombe Sports, offered rentals, lessons, and even club memberships through the Blackcombe Boardsailing Club.
+The lake buzzed with activity – from weekly races in the Whistler Windsurfing Summer Series to major events like the BC Windsurfing Championships.
 Whistler’s shores saw more than just local competitors.
 Jinny Ladner and Andrew Stoner, both community mainstays, earned spots at the 1981 Windsurf World Championships in Okinawa.
 The Whistler Fall Festival’s “Great Waters Race” even featured windsurfing as one leg of a team relay-though sometimes the wind didn’t show up and paddles had to.

-The rise of Whistler Sailing Association
+The Rise of Whistler Sailing Association

 (2008–Present)